Research Topics

 Read the summary

-I supervised two undergraduate students on the setting up field sites, implementing the fieldwork, and analyzing the data with PIV.
+I supervised two undergraduate students in setting up field sites, implementing the fieldwork, and analyzing the data with PIV.

 PI: Dr. H.McMillan